 Developing Security Providers for Oracle WebLogic Server—Provides security vendors and application developers with the information needed to develop custom security providers that can be used with WebLogic Server.

-Securing a Production Environment for Oracle WebLogic Server—Highlights essential security measures for you to consider before you deploy WebLogic Server in a production environment.
+Securing a Production Environment for Oracle WebLogic Server—Highlights essential security hardening and lockdown measures for you to consider before you deploy WebLogic Server in a production environment.

 Securing Resources Using Roles and Policies for Oracle WebLogic Server—Introduces the various types of WebLogic resources, and provides information about how to secure these resources using WebLogic Server.
 This document focuses primarily on securing URL (Web) and Enterprise JavaBean (EJB) resources.

 Developing Applications with the WebLogic Security Service—Describes how to develop secure Web applications.

 Securing WebLogic Web Services for Oracle WebLogic Server—Describes how to develop and configure secure Web services.

 Oracle WebLogic Server Administration Console Online Help—Many security configuration tasks can be performed using the WebLogic Administration Console.
 The console's online help describes configuration procedures and provides a reference for configurable attributes.